The mofo guide to | Prosecco

 Ah Prosecco - it's light, crisp, refreshing and can be perfect for whenever the occasion calls for something sparkling, whatever the time of day, budget or menu you're working with.
-A great all-rounder, here's the down low when it comes to the classic Italian fizz.
+A great all-rounder, here's the lowdown when it comes to this classic sparkling.

 Prosecco is classically known as Italy’s premiere sparkling white, originating out of the Veneto region in the north-west of the country.
 Whilst most Italian Prosecco is labelled as “Prosecco DOC” (indicating it’s from the region) you’ll also find a category of “Prosecco Superiore”, with the most premium examples labelled Conegliano-Valdobbiadene DOCG (pronounced along the lines of con-eggly-ano val-dobbi-ya-dennay for non-Italians).
 It's the protected geographical classification for Prosecco made from fruit grown in the villages of Conegliano or, you guessed it, Valdobbiadene.